Project-MONAI/monai-deploy/guidelines/monai-application-package.md

 The Package Manifest file provides information about the MAP's package layout.
 It is not intended as a mechanism for controlling how the MAP is used or how the MAP's Application is executed.

-- Package Manifest MUST be UTF-8 encoded and use the JavaScript Object Notation (JSON) format.
+- The Package Manifest MUST be UTF-8 encoded and use the JavaScript Object Notation (JSON) format.

-- Package Manifest SHOULD support either CRLF or LF style line endings.
+- The Package Manifest SHOULD support either CRLF or LF style line endings.

-- Package Manifest SHOULD specify the folder which contains the application (`/etc/holoscan/pkg.json#application-root`).
+- The Package Manifest SHOULD specify the folder which contains the application (`/etc/holoscan/pkg.json#application-root`).

   - When not provided, the default path `/opt/holoscan/app/` will be assumed.

-- Package Manifest SHOULD provide the version of the package file manifest schema (`/etc/holoscan/pkg.json#api-version`).
+- The Package Manifest SHOULD provide the version of the package file manifest schema (`/etc/holoscan/pkg.json#api-version`).

-  - Manifest schema version SHALL be provided as a [semantic version](https://semver.org/) string.
+  - The Manifest schema version SHALL be provided as a [semantic version](https://semver.org/) string.

-- Package Manifest SHOULD provide the version of the tools used to build the package (`/etc/holoscan/pkg.json#sdk-version`).
+- The Package Manifest SHOULD provide the version of the tools used to build the package (`/etc/holoscan/pkg.json#sdk-version`).

-  - SDK version SHALL be provided as a [semantic version](https://semver.org/) string.
+  - The SDK version SHALL be provided as a [semantic version](https://semver.org/) string.

-- Package Manifest SHOULD provide the package version of itself (`/etc/holoscan/pkg.json#version`).
+- The Package Manifest SHOULD provide the package version of itself (`/etc/holoscan/pkg.json#version`).

-  - Package version SHALL be provided as a [semantic version](https://semver.org/) string.
+  - The Package version SHALL be provided as a [semantic version](https://semver.org/) string.

-- Package Manifest SHOULD provide the directory path to the user-provided models. (`/etc/holoscan/pkg.json#model-root`).
+- The Package Manifest SHOULD provide the directory path to the user-provided models. (`/etc/holoscan/pkg.json#model-root`).

   - The value provided must be an absolute path (the first character is `/`).

   - When not provided, the default path `/opt/holoscan/models/` SHALL be assumed.

-- Package Manifest SHOULD list the models used by the application (`/etc/holoscan/pkg.json#models`).
+- The Package Manifest SHOULD list the models used by the application (`/etc/holoscan/pkg.json#models`).

   - Models SHALL be defined by name (`/etc/holoscan/pkg.json#models[*].name`).